syntax-tree/mdast-util-directive/readme.md

 ### `TextDirective`

-Directive in phrasing content (such as in paragraphs, headings) (TypeScript type).
+Directive in phrasing content
+(such as in paragraphs and headings)
+(TypeScript type).

 ###### Type